Rohitpratap311/boilerplate-gen/README.md

 - **CI/CD** pipeline is used to **automate the software delivery process**.
 - It builds code, runs tests (CI), and safely deploys a new version of the application (CD) .
-- It remove manual errors, provide standardized feedback loops to developers, and enable fast product iterations.
+- It removes manual errors, provide standardized feedback loops to developers, and enable fast product iterations.

 <br>